TheEimer/rbt/README.md

 make install
 ```

+Important: If you want to use MSBE as a criterion, you need the flashbax buffer containing training and validation splits.
+Therefore, you need to install this [flashbax fork](https://github.com/becktepe/flashbax).

 ## Experiments

 To run the experiments, you need to execute different scripts to run baselines and RBT versions.